jiyun-bae/Bae_J_ChatApp/README.md

 ## Plan for Chat App

 I designed a simple chat application.
 The concept of the application is people are chatting in a space.
+The users are planet randomly.
+I wanted to make images change randomly for each users, but it seems not working.

 ## Path for MINI APP